cyberbotics/webots/docs/guide/appearances.md

 - `textureTransform`: Defines an optional 2d texture transform.

-- `environmentMap`: Defines an optional `Cubemap` node that can override the world's skybox for this object.
+- `environmentMap`: Defines an optional `Cubemap` node overriding the skybox for this object.

 - `IBLStrength`: Defines the strength of ambient lighting from the Cubemap node.

 ## MatteCarPaint

 A matte car paint material.
-The color can be selected `baseColor` field.
+The color can be selected in the `baseColor` field.
 Useful with any of the vehicle PROTOs.

 %figure